SherG/cool-iron/blog/ai-content-developments.md

 First, be clear on what problems are <em>worth</em> solving in your business and what opportunities you're seeking.
 Then as you learn about the capabilities of generative AI, you'll be prepared to sift that information.

-Maybe there's no use case for you now.
-As long as you keep your identified problems and sought opportunities at the center of your exploration, you'll stay grounded.

 ## AI in Marketing

 For starters, there are opportunities to deploy LLMs in video translation, communications, analytics, categorization and summaries of documents and files, and customer support.